kmichali/2018-11-07-Imperial/index.md

         <strong>For OS X 10.9 and higher</strong>, install Git for Mac
         by downloading and running the most recent "mavericks" installer from
         <a href="http://sourceforge.net/projects/git-osx-installer/files/">this list</a>.
-        Because this installer is not signed by the developer, you may have to right click (control click) on the .pkg file, click Open, and click Open on the pop up window.
         After installing Git, there will not be anything in your <code>/Applications</code> folder, as Git is a command line program.
         <strong>For older versions of OS X (10.5-10.8)</strong> use the